-Develops skills in melodic, harmonic and rhythmic diction and sight singing.
+Develops skills in melodic, harmonic and rhythmic dictation and sight singing.
+Corequisite: MUS 112.

 MUS 120 Introduction to Music 3 hrs.
 Literature (3-0)

 A survey of the styles, periods, literature and personalities in each of the commonly accepted music periods, with primary emphasis on hearing music of each style.